Insomnia and sleep disorders

 - Circadian rhythm disturbances such as shift work, jet lag, not going to bed and rising at the same time every day (including weekends), and major changes to living and working patterns (new baby etc).
 Day and night no longer coincides with the body's internal concept of it, causing an inability to sleep at some times of the day and excessive sleepiness at other times.

-- Salt deficient.
-This is a common cause, especially for people who are on a low-carbohydrate diet.
-It has a very simple cure - use more natural salt.
-Be sure to use unprocessed, sea salt or rock salt and NOT processed, refined table salt.
+- Salt deficiency.
+This is a common cause, and has a very simple cure - use more natural, unrefined salt.
+Be sure to use unprocessed sea salt or rock salt and NOT processed, refined table salt.

 - Noisy partner.
 Loud snoring, periodic leg movements, shifting.
 Different requirements for temperature, open windows, fans, air conditioning, noise background, bed softness, sheets or other differences in individual sleep comfort.